Bedfordshire Golf Club - Exceptional Service Awards

 More recently he arranged men's competition winner's names to be engraved on the Club' trophies.

-He is also keenly interested in the maintenance of the course machinery, a legacy from his days as a toolmaker/ engineer and he has helped in this very important facet of the greens keeper's work.
+He was also keenly interested in the maintenance of the course machinery, a legacy from his days as a toolmaker/ engineer and he has helped in this very important facet of the greens keeper's work.